AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Sacred Mountains

-Kamuy-Kemnu ('God-Bleed') is the Anagumago name for the tallest mountain in Ryugenshima, which also known in Sumirikugo as Mount Kakō (火口山, 'Crater Mountain').
+Kamuy-Kemnu ('God-Bleed') is the Anagumago name for the tallest mountain in Ryugenshima, which also known in Sumirikugo as Mount Kakō </br>(火口山, 'Crater Mountain').
 It is one of the three most sacred mountains of Sumiriku, along with Mount Nenshō (燃焼山, 'Burning Mountain') in Ochinodojima and Mount Myō (明山, 'Shining Mountain') in Tenrai Island, near Nezumijima.

 }}